Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/42 views of the Regen Network.md

 - Bridging the gap between them at Horizon 2, what transformations are sufficient for now?

 ---
-## Stepping back a moment; for whom? why?
+## Stepping back a moment - for whom? why?
-- To grow capacity at scale WITH our community, synnergetic partners and network participants
+- To grow capacity at scale WITH our community, synnergetic partners and network participants.

 ---
 ## High level view of the network
-- This is just one perspective that necessarily omits detail - is it sufficient?
+- The following image is just one perspective that necessarily omits detail - is it sufficient?

 ---